-4 Hidden complications caused by payment terms
+4 Hidden complications caused by vendor payment terms

 Setting payment terms with your vendors is a necessity in today’s business environment.
 Your customers demand to have payment terms with you - so you need to have payment terms with your vendors to balance the scale and make sure that your working capital investment remains reasonable.